pjcasas29/Keytronome/README.md

 </h1>

-Metronome application to aid in playing in different keys
+Metronome application to aid in playing in different keys created using the MVVVM design pattern and LiveData

 # Motivation